 Sunken duck boat to be raised after deadly Missouri accident

-BRANSON, Mo. – The U.S. Coast Guard says is planning raise a duck boat that sank in a southern Missouri lake during powerful winds, killing 17 people.
+BRANSON, Mo. – The U.S. Coast Guard says it is planning to raise a duck boat that sank in a southern Missouri lake during powerful winds, killing 17 people.

 The work to recover the Ride the Ducks boat from Table Rock Lake is scheduled to begin 9 a.m.
 Monday.
 The boat went down Thursday night in the Branson area after a thunderstorm generated near-hurricane strength winds.
 The boat is submerged in 80 feet (24 meters) of water.